jonlpersson/ed-latimore/site/_posts/2021-12-22-everything-you-need-to-know-to-get-into-boxing.md

 This article tells you everything you ever wanted to know about getting into boxing and the different paths you can take.
 I’ll also tell you the pros and cons of each path.
 I want to give you a realistic picture of boxing, both as an amateur and professional.

 Because of the movies, too many people have a romantic view of boxing.
-Before you start training, you should understand what you're getting into.
+Before you start training, you should understand what you’re getting into.
 While this is meant for beginners, I urge veterans to weigh in and message me if you see anything I left out that you think someone interested in the serious pursuit of boxing should know.

 ## Things you need before your first day at the boxing gym